WBG-Coach/coach-doc/docs/app/class-observation/how-to-start.md

 sidebar_position: 0
 ---

-# Starting a New Class Observation
+# Starting a New Teaching Observation

 Once a teacher is registered, there are two methods to initiate a class observation: via the Horizontal Menu or by selecting the teacher from the teachers list.